 The response time includes the whole system with filtration unit and measuring system.
-Class A is a more or less ideal sensor; the response time of 1 minute is chosen in order to prevent unrealistic control applications.
-Class B contains mainly classical on-line analyzers with a fast filtration and short sample loops.
+Class A is more or less an ideal sensor; the response time of 1 minute is chosen in order to prevent unrealistic control applications.
+Class B contains mainly classical on-line analyzers with fast filtration and short sample loops.
 In Class C, analyzers with a slow filtration or sedimentation unit are described.
-Class D includes all batch measurements like respirometer and sensors for total components.
-To take into account continuously and discontinuously measuring sensors, the classes B and C are divided into two subclasses.
+Class D includes all batch measurements like respirometery and sensors for total components i.e. TSS.
+To take into account continuous and discontinuous measuring sensors, the classes B and C are divided into two subclasses.
 Five minutes is selected as the measuring interval, which is a typical minimum value for photometric analyzers.
 Longer intervals are not useful for control actions and are therefore neglected.

-Additional to choosing the sensor class, the user has to define the measuring range for each sensor.
+In addition to choosing the sensor class, the user has to define the measuring range for each sensor.
 Depending on the chosen measurement range, the standard deviation is assumed to be 2.5% of the maximum measurement value (see sensor model description).

-Real measurement signals always include measurement noise, which can lead to unwanted control actions or slow down the reaction.
+Real measurement signals always include measurement noise, which can lead to unwanted control actions or a slower reaction time.
 Therefore, noise is included in the sensor model.
 The idea is not to model noise exactly, but to take into account some of its effects.
 In order to get comparable benchmark simulation results, the noise signal is defined.
 Choice of a random signal would have required running each benchmark simulation a large number of times in order to eliminate the influence of the random signal.
-The noise signal is chosen with a standard deviation of 1, which is multiplied with the defined noise level (2.5% of the maximum measurement value).
+The noise signal has a standard deviation of 1, which is multiplied by the defined noise level (2.5% of the maximum measurement value).
 The noise is white zero-mean normally distributed noise.
 Other types of noise would be too specific and the sensors within one class would not be comparable.